-Race Council Cymru successfully took on the management of Black History Month in Wales in 2015.
-This is the month in which African and Caribbean history and heritage is celebrated throughout the UK.
+Race Council Cymru took on the management of Black History Month in Wales in 2015.
+October is the month which African and Caribbean history and heritage is celebrated throughout the UK.
 Such celebrations are owed to Dr Carter G Woodson, an American black scholar, who noticed from his studies that history books largely ignored the black American population.
 After establishing the Association for the study of Negro Life and History and founding the journal of Negro History, Woodson launched Negro History Week in 1926.
 This aimed to bring national attention to the contributions of black people through American History.

 In the UK BHM emerged as part of the African Jubilee Year for Marcus Garvey Centenary celebrations in America.
 Akyaaba Addai Sebbo coordinator of Special Projects at the Greater London Council (GLC) is acknowledged as the originator in the UK, with the first event in 1987.
 Since then BHM has grown to over 6,000 events being celebrated across the UK every October with activities such as lectures, conferences, concerts and specialist programmes in community centers, schools, libraries and museums which highlight and celebrate the achievements and contributions that Black people have made to the development of British society, technology, economy and culture.